immutant/immutant/docs/guides/installation.md

 ## project.clj

-You need two things in your `project.clj`, as you would for any other Clojure library:
+You need two things in your `project.clj`:

 * Immutant lib[s] in your `:dependencies`
 * a `:main` function